TheAcharya/ProductionData-Website/docs/troubleshooting.md

 If screenshot cells are blank:

 - Confirm the option is enabled under [General](/user-guide/general/#include-screenshots-in-role-inventory) → File → Export Options
-- When `Choose Media Folder` appears, select the original media folder, the proxy folder, a Final Cut Pro library (`.fcpbundle`), or an enclosing folder, then press `Grant Access` — cancelling the prompt cancels that export.
+- When `Choose Media Folder` appears, select the original media folder, the proxy folder, a Final Cut Pro library (`.fcpbundle`), or an enclosing folder, then press `Grant Access` — cancelling the first prompt cancels that export
+- If the same panel appears again, grant the unread proxy or transcoded-media folder — original and proxy media often live in different places
+- If remaining files still cannot be read, use `Choose Another Folder`, or `Continue Without Remaining Screenshots` to finish with leftover cells blank
 - Confirm media paths in the project are reachable from this Mac (absolute paths on connected volumes work best)
 - Cache / drag-and-drop intake may not resolve relative media paths — try File → Export XML from Final Cut Pro and open that file instead

-Blank cells are expected when media cannot be read after access is granted, and for titles or audio-only rows.
+Blank cells are expected when media cannot be read after access is granted, when you continue without remaining screenshots, and for titles or audio-only rows.
 This is not an export failure, and the rest of the workbook still exports normally.

 See [Include Screenshots in Role Inventory](/user-guide/general/#include-screenshots-in-role-inventory) and [Media Summary lists files as missing](#media-summary-lists-files-as-missing-but-the-media-is-on-disk).

 ## Choose Media Folder / Grant Access appeared during export

 When `Include Screenshots in Role Inventory` is on, **Production Data** may ask you to choose a media folder before writing the Excel workbook.
-This happens when neither the original nor the proxy media is readable from the FCPXML and export folders — for example on an external drive.
+This happens when the original or proxy media is not readable from the FCPXML and export folders — for example on an external drive.

-Choose the original media folder, the proxy folder, a Final Cut Pro library (`.fcpbundle`), or an enclosing folder, then press `Grant Access`.
-If the selected folder does not contain the files, **Production Data** shows an error and the export fails — choose a higher-level folder and try again.
+The panel is always the same: title `Choose Media Folder`, message `Original media, proxy media, a Final Cut Pro library, or an enclosing folder.`, button `Grant Access`.
+Choose one of those locations, then press `Grant Access`.

+After you grant original media, the same panel may appear again for unread proxy or transcoded media — even when the original files are already readable.
+Some formats, such as MXF or camera RAW, still need a readable proxy.
+Grant that second folder the same way. **Production Data** keeps every successful grant for that export.

+A Final Cut Pro library (`.fcpbundle`) is accepted as a file or a folder.
+A library may only *reference* external media — if screenshots stay blank, grant the actual original or proxy folder instead.

+If remaining files still cannot be read, **Production Data** does **not** fail the export.
+It offers:

+- `Choose Another Folder` — grant a different location
+- `Continue Without Remaining Screenshots` — leftover cells stay blank; the rest of the workbook still exports
+- `Cancel Export` — abort that export

-Cancelling `Choose Media Folder` cancels that export.
+Cancelling the first `Choose Media Folder` prompt cancels that export.
+If you cancel the follow-up proxy prompt, the same three choices appear.

 Roles and other sheets are unaffected; turn the screenshot option off under [General](/user-guide/general/#include-screenshots-in-role-inventory) if you do not need embeds.

 ## The spreadsheet is missing sheets or columns I expected